LuqmanTamim/CoderCoBootcamp/Terraform/REAME.md

 4. terraform.tfvars file
 5. Environment variables

+TFVARS file includes the data of the variable whilst the Variables.tf file only includes the name of the variable

 4. Primitive Types/ Data Types:

 These data types restrict the type of data that can be included in a resource